 Requirement gathering: communication channels were established with the other EGI Engage WPs that are in charge of the communication with users and key stakeholders (see Figure 1).

-Requirement prioritisation: Operation Tool Advisory Groups (OTAGs) were settled inviting representative of user for each tool.
+Requirement prioritisation: Operation Tool Advisory Groups (OTAGs) were settled inviting representative of users for each tool.